DHBW-Mailflow/mailserver/README.md

   - `UserRepository`: A interface to save and find users.
   - `UserSettings`: Represents the settings of a user.
 A user has a `Signature` linked to it.
   - `UserSettingsRepository`: A interface to update and get user settings.
-There are the following domains:

-  - `Content`: Represents the content of an email.
-Currently, it is a mutable String object inside the Email entity.
-  - `Address`: Represents an Email-Address like `some@mail.de`.
-It is a value object.
-    - `SentDate`: Represents the date when an email was sent.
-It is a value object.

-    - `Attachment`: Represents an attachment of an email.
-The attachment has a `name` and the data is represented in a byte-array.
-It is a value object.

 ### Application Layer